Lienk-Hjonk/BERN02_workflowassignment/README.md

 # BERN02_workflowassignment
-A simple mathematical function with a test vector
+A simple mathematical function with a test vector available in a upyter notebook format.

 This notebook runs the function
 $$ y = x^2+2x+4. $$